PRODYNA/magnolia-cms-mailchimp-integration/README.md

 # magnolia-cms-mailchimp-integration
-A magnolia cms light module to integrate with mailchimp.
+A Magnolia CMS light module to integrate with Mailchimp.

 The `mailchimp-connector` directory is a light module that you can use in your project.

-The module requires Magnolia DXCore.
-Tested on Magnolia 6.2.17.
+The module requires Magnolia DX Core.
+Tested with Magnolia CMS 6.2.17.

 For this light integration the following techniques have been used:
 - [Rest Client Module](https://docs.magnolia-cms.com/product-docs/6.2/Modules/List-of-modules/REST-Client-module.html)